Bell 412: Design and development

 In the early 2000s, Bell offered the Bell 412EP as its Bell 412 LUH entrant in the U.S. Army Light Utility Helicopter program, where it competed against several other light helicopters for an order.

 The current production version, 412EP (Enhanced Performance), is equipped with a dual digital automatic flight control system.
-In 2013, Bell introduced the 412EPI, which includes an electronic (digital) engine control for a PT6T-9 engine upgrade and a glass cockpit display system similar to the Bell model 429.
-Also featured is a Garmin touchscreen navigation system, and the BLR Strake and Fast Fin upgrades for improved hover performance.
+In 2013, Bell introduced the 412EPI, which includes an electronic (digital) engine control upgrade for the PT6T-9 engine, and a glass cockpit display system similar to the one installed on the Bell 429.
+Also featured is a Garmin touchscreen navigation system, plus the BLR Strake and Fast Fin upgrades for improved hover performance.

-Over 700 Model 412s (including 260 by AgustaWestland) have been built.

 The helicopter is powered by the Pratt and Whitney Canada twin-pack power plant with two turboshaft engines and has achieved the lowest in-flight shut-down rate of aircraft turboshaft engines.
 If one engine is shut down, a single engine can produce emergency power for 30 minutes.

 The aircraft has been produced in Montreal, Canada, in Italy under license by Agusta, in Indonesia by Indonesian Aerospace, and also in Japan by Subaru (Fuji Heavy Industries).
 The Bell 412 was also initially manufactured in Texas, USA.

 The emergency medical configuration can carry 6 patients/wounded and two attendants, or two stretchers and up to four attendants.

-By 2022, over 1300 Bell 412 helicopters had been delivered.
+By 2022, over 1,300 Bell 412 helicopters had been delivered.